The Top 100 Craft Blogs, Websites & Best Crafting Bloggers To Follow

 Instagram | Pinterest | Twitter | Facebook

-Tauni + Co by Tauni Everett
+Tauni Everett by Tauni Everett

-Tauni Everett From Tauni Co
+Tauni Everett

 Tauni Everett was a public relations executive for many years, working for a variety of clients.
 But one day, a wake-up call came, and she decided to change her career.
 Tauni now has a job as a social media manager and runs an annual conference for bloggers.
-She likes home decor and DIY and shares her passions with the world on her site, Tauni + Co.
+She likes home decor and DIY and shares her passions with the world on her site, Tauni Everett.

 Amazing printables and themed projects galore!
 There is so much to see and create here.
 It can be hard to know where to start.
 Tauni puts a lot of effort into her blog, and it’s a joy to read.